yingx9/tp/docs/UserGuide.md

 > - INDEX starts from 0 and can be viewed by calling `eventlist`
 > - INDEX might change as those with earlier dates are sorted first

-Delete an event to the eventList
+Deletes an event from the database based on the index provided.

 Format: `eventdelete /i INDEX`